HMAS Choules: Design and construction

 The Bay class was designed as a replacement for the Round Table-class logistics ships operated by the RFA.
 The new design was based on the Royal Schelde Enforcer design; a joint project between the Dutch and Spanish resulting in the Rotterdam-class and Galicia-class amphibious warfare ships.
 The main difference with the British ships is the lack of a helicopter hangar.
 The ships were originally designated "auxiliary landing ship logistics" or ALSL, but this was changed in 2002 to "landing ship dock (auxiliary)" or LSD(A), better reflecting their operational role.
 Four ships were ordered; two from Swan Hunter, and two from BAE Systems Naval Ships.

 The Bay-class ships have a full load displacement of 16160 t in RFA service; this increased slightly to 16190 t after modifications for RAN service.
 Largs Bay/Choules is 579.4 ft long, with a beam of 86.6 ft, and a draught of 19 ft.
 Propulsion power is provided by two Wärtsilä 8L26 generators, providing 6000 hp, and two Wärtsilä 12V26 generators, providing 9000 hp.
 These are used to drive two steerable propulsion pods, with a bow thruster supplementing.
 Maximum speed is 18 kn, and the Bay-class ships can achieve a range of 8000 nmi at 15 kn.
-Largs Bay was fitted for but not with a Phalanx CIWS and a 30 mm DS30B cannon when required for self defence.
+Largs Bay was fitted for but not with a Phalanx CIWS and a 30mm DS30B cannon when required for self defence.
 The RAN's webpage for Choules does not specify any armament.
 In British service, the everyday ship's company consisted of 60 to 70 RFA personnel, with this number supplemented by members of the British Armed Forces when Largs Bay was deployed operationally.
 The RAN opted to maintain the ship at full operational crewing at all times, with a ship's company of 158, including 22 Army and 6 RAAF personnel.